-Average daily influent flow rates during the 2020 reporting period remained well within the design capacity of the WPCP and relatively consistent with a 10-year average of 13.0 MGD (Figure 12B) despite being slightly lower than 2019.
-This is primarily attributed to lower precipitation rates as compared with the previous year, compounded with a lower population growth rate and an assumed reduction in daily net workforce influx as a result of the COVID-19 pandemic.
-For example, the City experienced a growth rate of 0.6%, which is lower than the more than 1% increases observed over the last four years (Figure 12C).
-Moreover, the City's typical daily net workforce influx of approximately 20,000 (15%) non-resident workers2 was likely reduced significantly in response to the shelter-in-place orders and a shift in commuter behavior during 2020 to favor more teleworking from home.
-Nevertheless, influent flows in 2020 remained higher than those recorded during 2015-2016, consistent with potable water use (Figure 13), suggesting that the post-drought rebound in flow rates is holding steady.
+Average daily influent flow rates during the 2021 reporting period remained well within the design capacity of the WPCP and were relatively consistent with a 10-year average of 12.8 MGD (Figure 12B).
+Flows in 2021 were slightly lower than 2020.
+This is primarily attributed to a slight decrease in population and an assumed reduction in daily net workforce influx as a result of the continued COVID-19 pandemic.
+For example, the City experienced a growth rate of -0.3%, which is a reversal from the more than 1% increases observed between 2016 and 2019 and continues the trend of population reduction as seen in 2020 (Figure 12C).
+Moreover, the City's typical daily net workforce influx of approximately 21,000 (15%) non-resident workers1 was likely reduced significantly during 2021 in response to the continued COVID-19 pandemic, as commuter behavior has favored increased teleworking from home.
+The reduction of influent flows from 2020 to 2021 also reflects a beginning response to the current drought.
+Influent flows follow potable water use.
+Figure 13 shows the sharp response to the drought in 2015-2016 and the rebound post-drought.